Carlos Correa Player Props: Twins vs. Royals

-After hitting .200 with a triple, a home run, five walks and four RBI in his past 10 games, Carlos Correa and the Minnesota Twins face the Kansas City Royals (who will hand the ball to Jordan Lyles) at 4:10 PM ET on Friday.
+On Sunday, Carlos Correa (.222 batting average in his past 10 games, with a triple, a home run, four walks and three RBI) and the Minnesota Twins face the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 2:10 PM ET.

-He notched a home run while going 1-for-3 in his most recent game against the Royals.
+He had two hits (going 2-for-4) in his last game against the Royals.

 Carlos Correa Game Info & Props vs. the Royals